2.5 Summary¶

 - C++ and Python support both procedural programming (functions) and object-oriented programming (methods).

-Q: Does the "Common Types of Space Complexity" figure reflect the absolute size of occupied space?
+Q: Does the diagram for "common space complexity types" reflect the absolute size of occupied space?

-No, the figure shows space complexities, which reflect growth trends, not the absolute size of the occupied space.
+No, the diagram shows space complexity, which reflects growth trends rather than the absolute size of occupied space.

-If you take \(n = 8\), you might find that the values of each curve don't correspond to their functions.
-This is because each curve includes a constant term, intended to compress the value range into a visually comfortable range.
+Assuming \(n = 8\), you might find that the values of each curve do not correspond to the functions.
+This is because each curve contains a constant term used to compress the value range into a visually comfortable range.

-In practice, since we usually don't know the "constant term" complexity of each method, it's generally not possible to choose the best solution for \(n = 8\) based solely on complexity.
-However, for \(n = 8^5\), it's much easier to choose, as the growth trend becomes dominant.
+In practice, because we generally do not know what the "constant term" complexity of each method is, we usually cannot select the optimal solution for \(n = 8\) based on complexity alone.
+But for \(n = 8^5\), the choice is straightforward, as the growth trend already dominates.